5 recommended OTC drugs

 With local corticosteroids — hydrocortisone orabase — accelerates healing.

-Gels with 2% lidocaine — local anesthetic for comfort.
+Gels with lidocaine 2% — local anesthetic for comfort.

-Care measures
+Care Measures

 • Avoid spicy, acidic, salty foods.

-• Gentle brushing, soft brush.
+• Gentle brushing, with a soft toothbrush.

 • Stress reduction.